 Legacy Christian Fellowship

-Legacy Humboldt Park is one of many churches which comprise Legacy Christian Fellowship, a multiplying house church movement in Chicago.
+In 2016, Craig launched Legacy Humboldt Park, which became one of many churches which comprise Legacy Christian Fellowship, a multiplying house church movement in Chicago.
 Legacy is a Christ-centered, biblically-based, missionally-minded caring community committed to making disciples in the city.
+The leadership of Legacy Humboldt Park was then transitioned to Erick Correa before the Priestleys departed Chicago in 2019.

 Craig met his best friend Elizabeth in fourth grade, and they were married 14 years later.
 They have three children: Elijah, Anna, and Daniel.
 Craig worked in a Chicago manufacturing plant in the west suburbs for one year and as a manager in the nuclear energy industry in Chicago’s downtown for 9 years.
 He received a M.Div. from Moody Theological Seminary.
 Elizabeth has her Masters in Biblical Counseling from Trinity Seminary, Newburgh, IN.

-Craig served as a pastor/elder and Elizabeth served as a staff counselor in a church on the northwest side of the city for five years before moving to the west side of Humboldt Park to plant.
+Craig served as a pastor/elder and Elizabeth served as a staff counselor in a church on the northwest side of the city for five years before moving to the west side of Humboldt Park to plant a church in their home.
 They are impassioned by one, redeemed church family made up of multiple ethnicities, ages, and economic statuses sharing their lives and joy in Jesus as they connect God’s Word deeply to every aspect of one another’s lives.